 20 October 2020: On 30 November 2020, SSC Stenographer 2018 final result will be announced.

 10 October 2020: SSC has been announced the SSC Stenographer 2020-21 notification.
 The interested aspirants will get the chance to fill the application form till 4 November.
 Check details here.
-It can be expected that the SSC Stenographer 2021 will be held on 29 to 31 March 2020.

 The minimum educational qualification required to appear in SSC Stenographer recruitment examination is 10+2 or equivalent from a recognized Board or University.